-You must own shares of American Assets Trust, Inc. common stock at the close of business on April 5, 2013, the record date for the 2013 Annual Meeting of Stockholders, to attend and vote at the Annual Meeting and at any adjournments or postponements of the Annual Meeting.
-If you plan to attend, please bring a picture I.D. and, if your shares are held in "street name" (i.e., through a broker, bank or other nominee), a copy of a brokerage statement reflecting your stock ownership as of the close of business on April 5, 2013.
-Regardless of whether you will attend, please authorize your proxy electronically through the Internet or by telephone or by completing and mailing your proxy card so that your votes can be cast at the Annual Meeting in accordance with your instructions.
-For specific instructions on authorizing a proxy, please refer to the instructions on the proxy card.
-Authorizing a proxy in any of these ways will not prevent you from voting in person at the 2013 Annual Meeting of Stockholders if you are a stockholder of record as of the record date for the Annual Meeting or if you hold a proxy from a record holder.
+You must own shares of American Assets Trust, Inc. common stock at the close of business on April 4, 2014, the record date for the 2014 Annual Meeting of Stockholders, to attend and vote at the Annual Meeting and at any adjournments or postponements of the Annual Meeting.
+If you plan to attend, please bring a picture I.D. and, if your shares are held in "street name" (i.e., through a broker, bank or other nominee), a copy of a brokerage statement reflecting your stock ownership as of the close of business on April 4, 2014.